OYASHI777/coup/rustapp/src/prob_manager/documentation.md

         - Consider if it should be store historically
             - Less capacity overallocation
             - filter to get a particular player
+        - Only need to store Ambassadors after first discard/revealredraw
         - Store Discards too
         - RevealRedraw and Ambassador need to store possible private information
         - [PROBLEM] What is self.revealed_status[player_id].swap_remove for, well things break without it